stadt-karlsruhe/CO2-Runter/README.md

 npm ic
 ```

-After installing the Node moduls you can start the Docker containers.
-To do this, run `docker-compose up --build` inside
+After installing the Node modules you can start the Docker containers.
+To do this, run `docker-compose up --build`
+inside
 the main project directory.
 Then afterward all the containers should be running.

-The client should be accessible via `http://localhost:3050/` via nginx.
+The client (with access to the API) should be accessible via `http://localhost:3050/` (NGINX)

 The Adminer should be accessible via `http://localhost:8000/`.